4s1-org/playground-project/README.md

 # Playground - Project

-This project is only for test purpose has no useful functions.
+This project is only for test purpose and has no useful functions.